Kiriwina is the name of the biggest island in the Trobriand Islands Papua New Guinea.

 ‘Caring for Kiriwina’ is a charity set up by the late Margaret Lawton, wife of Dr. Rev. Ralph Lawton, who was stationed on Kiriwina for 12 years; Ralph and Margaret became fluent speakers of the Kiriwinan language, and ultimately aided the Kiriwinan people to translate the entire Bible into the Kiriwinan language and have also been working on creating a Kiriwinan Dictionary, this work has taken approximately 50 years to complete.
 By creating ‘Caring for Kiriwina’ the Lawton’s have dedicated their lives to the care and advancement of the Kiriwinan people, and their family has committed themselves to continuing to advance this good work for the people of Kiriwina and nearby islands.

-This work has three aspects, birthing training and kits, education and clean drinking water.
+This work has 8 projects currently in progress on the Island (see the projects tab on this website) including, birthing training and kits, education and clean drinking water.

 1. Maternal and Infant Health